Shuffle/Shuffle/install-guide.md

 # Installation guide
 Installation of Shuffle is currently only available in docker.
+Looking for how to update Shuffle?
+Check the [updating guide](https://shuffler.io/docs/configuration#updating_shuffle)

 There are four parts to the infrastructure:
 * Frontend - GUI, React